Tristan816la/Coding-interview-best-practices/sorting.md

 _Example for partition_:  Kth Largest Element in an Array (medium): https://leetcode.com/problems/kth-largest-element-in-an-array/

+- Find the **k**th largest element in an unsorted array.
+Note that it is the kth largest element in the sorted order, not the kth distinct element.

 ```python
 def findKthLargest(self, nums: List[int], k: int) -> int:
     def partition(nums, lo, hi):